What is palliative care?

 - Help connect you to resources for transportation or housing

 Spiritual issues.
 When people are challenged by illness, they may look for meaning or question their faith.
-The palliative care team may help patients and families explore their beliefs and values so they can move toward acceptance and peace.
+A palliative care team may help patients and families explore their beliefs and values so they can move toward acceptance and peace.

-What to Do
+What to do

 Ask your doctor what palliative care services are available to you.
 Palliative care is almost always covered by health insurance, including Medicare or Medicaid.
 If you do not have health insurance, talk to a social worker or the hospital's financial counselor.